Monthly Archives: June 2026

 Inviting the boss to dinner, hoping for a gig

-By Denzel Massaley Inside the lounge of BoxGroup’s office, college students mingled with employees from an investment fund during a private dinner organized by Chelsea Commons, a group of 12 college students who are bringing businesses to themselves and their peers — instead of cold-calling, blind-emailing or otherwise waiting to hear back from job recruiters. […]
+By Denzel Massaley Inside a lounge at BoxGroup, a tech venture-capital fund, college students mingled with company employees during a private dinner organized by Chelsea Commons.
+It aims to help its 12 college student founders and interning peers get face-to-face with potential employers — instead of just cold-calling, blind-emailing or otherwise waiting to hear back […]

 For Gen-Z men, a surge in religious faith